There are many ways to seek advice from one of our Healthcare Team :

 We request that you wear a face covering for any face to face appointment in the Practice and follow the instructions given to you by the clinician you are seeing that day.
-We will require you to sanitise your hands on entry and may also check your temperature.
+Our waiting rooms are open.
+Patients are given clear arrival times and waiting times kept to a minimum.

 We must ensure the safety of all those we look after, including patients attending for chemotherapy blood tests, those on immunosuppressive medication, pregnant patients, the elderly or frail patients.
 Even those who have been fully vaccinated are still at risk.

 These are accessible via e-consult on our website during our standard opening hours

 You will get a reply from the team within 48 hours, often much sooner.
 These are an excellent way to request non urgent advice from our healthcare team, submit administrative queries, request a ‘fit note’ for an existing condition etc. It must not be used for urgent concerns.

 Primary care is not an emergency service.
 We do not have the equipment or resources to deal with medical emergencies safely, we would direct you to 999 or local emergency departments with these.

 A “Red Flag” is a worrying symptom requiring urgent medical attention:

 - Sudden onset of severe pain and feeling unwell